 Medical Officer Central Pierce Fire and Rescue

-Faculty for the Difficulty Airway Course EMS West Region—Washington State
+Faculty for the Prehospital Emergency Airway Course

 Jesse, another TCC alumni, started his career with Central Pierce in 2006.
 Over the years Jesse has been heavily involved in EMS education as a both a preceptor and an educator, now serving as Medical Officer for CPFR.
 Jesse was instrumental in updating the Pierce County Paramedic Airway Management (PAM) program and is known as a leader in EMS.